Aakash Repeater Courses

 Answer:

-Charge on sol particles is mostly due to the preferential adsorption of either positive or negative ions on their surface.
+The charge on sol particles is mostly due to the preferential adsorption of either positive or negative ions on their surface.
 Although there is no absorption of ionic species.
-Other processes responsible for presence of electric charge on sol particles include electron capture by sol particles and formation of Helmholtz electrical double layer.
+Other processes responsible for the presence of electric charge on sol particles include electron capture by sol particles and the formation of the Helmholtz electrical double layer.

 (i) Absorption